Strud

 Strud is a hamlet of the village of Haltinne, Wallonia, located in the municipality of Gesves, province of Namur, Belgium.

 The village church dates from the 11th century, and has a tower from the 9th century (with a 17th-century spire).
 It was expanded in 1891 and renovated in 1931.
 About 1 km south of the village centre lies a manor (manoir de Labas) known since 1343, subsequently destroyed and rebuilt during the 17th century.

+A Devonian lagerstätte within the Evieux Formation is known from the area, containing fossils of fairy shrimp, notostracans and possible insects.